WonderfulFlow/Enregistrement_de_lart_sur_la_blockchain/README.md

 le projet contient l'ensemble des fichier .sol necessaire au deploiement du smart contract. le fichier principale est ARt4blockchain.sol

-this project is made by 4 students Osman, Halim, Maxime and Alexis. the goal is to be able to create NFT on ethereum for a piece of art, view the art piece and be able to buy them directly from the site.
+this project is made by 4 students Osmane, Halim, Maxime and Alexis. the goal is to be able to create NFT on ethereum for a piece of art, view the art piece and be able to buy them directly from the site.

 the contracts are written in solidity and uses a standard ERC721 contract but adds on top of it.